 I have said this before but just in case you missed it.

-Again, in the same image above, look at the figure in arrow labeled “1“, as you can see, it is just a very small search term with an approximately monthly search volume of “100k” and the other arrow labeled “2” has an outstanding search volume of “1 to 10 million“ monthly search.
+Again, in the same image above, look at the figure in arrow labeled “1“.
+As you can see, it is just a very small search term with an approximately monthly search volume of “100k”.
+The other arrow labeled “2” has an outstanding search volume of “1 to 10 million“ monthly search.

 The best advice I would give here if you want to rank quickly and increase organic traffic dramatically is to go for the search term in arrow labeled “1“.